revaturelabs/interviewquestions/InterviewSpecificQuestions/Servlets/Servlets.md

 ---

-5. How do you create server-side functionalities in servlets?
+5.How do you create server-side functionalities in servlets?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)